 Los Angeles-based mastering engineer and vinyl cutter, Jett Galindo of The Bakery, has worked on albums spanning a wide array of genres and artists (Barbra Streisand, Haley Reinhart, Weezer, the La La Land OST, to name a few).
 Jett Galindo carries on the legacy left behind by her late mentor, mastering legend Doug Sax (The Mastering Lab).
 Recipient of Summa Cum Laude honors and the 2012 Robin Coxe-Yeldham Audio Scholar Award from Berklee College of Music, Jett Galindo was mentored by luminaries in the music industry including George Massenburg; producer Prince Charles Alexander; recording engineer Susan Rogers (Prince’s Purple Rain); and mastering engineer and AES President-elect, Jonathan Wyner.
 Jett kickstarted her post-Berklee engineering career in the world-renowned Avatar Studios in New York (now known as Power Station) as the recording engineer for producer Jerry Barnes.
 As Barnes’ engineer, Jett engineered for veteran artists such as legendary singer-songwriter Roberta Flack, Nile Rodgers, Bashiri among others.

 Amanda is a record junkie and music history archivist who continues to find new ways of contributing to the music industry’s ever-changing landscape.
 Her work’s core mission is to connect fans with more music and get artists paid.
 Amanda’s interjection of random facts during our conversations inspired the factoid’s section of the Women In Vinyl podcast.
 She is a member of the Association For Recorded Sound Collections (ARSC) and works with Universal Music Group’s Strategy & Tactics Team focusing on new products.

-Owner of Toronto based Red Spade Records, Robyn is the only female record cutter in Canada.
-Robyn is the co-host of The Women in Vinyl Podcast alongside Jenn.
-She cuts short run, lathe cut records on a desktop Vinyl Recorder T-560, apprentices on a VMS70 and formerly worked in the QA department at a Precision Record Pressing.
+Owner of Calgary based Red Spade Records, the only (currently operating) female record cutter in Canada.
+Red Spade Records creates bespoke, handmade, lathe-cut records.
+Her lifelong passion for music and vinyl records inspired her to create the company, and her keen eye for detail is what makes her vinyl impeccable and unlike any other.
+Bringing artists’ music to life on vinyl is Raymond’s true calling.
+She is adamant about making vinyl accessible and co-hosts The Women in Vinyl Podcast alongside Jenn.
+She cuts on a desktop Vinyl Recorder T-560, apprenticed on a VMS70 and formerly worked in the QA department at a Precision Record Pressing.